Academic partnerships- Early assurance programs

 If students are interested in this program they will submit an application to the Health Professions Advisory Committee in their fourth semester (spring semester).
 Interviews may be conducted by the Health Professions Advisory Committee, and qualified applicants will then be forwarded to RSDM for an interview.
 If students are accepted into the program, they will be notified during the summer.

-Accepted students complete their 4-year bachelor’s degree at Moravian College.
+Accepted students complete their 4-year bachelor’s degree at Moravian University.
 The DAT is not required for application to the program, but it must be taken in the junior year.
 Required DAT performance level will be designated by RSDM.